-Students who achieve a cumulative weighted non-education academic and practicum percentage average greater than or equal to 75%, and an academic average greater than or equal to 75% in all 300+ level non EDU courses will graduate with honours for their B.P.H.E./B.KIN. degree.
+Students who achieve a cumulative weighted academic percentage average greater than or equal to 75%, and an academic average greater than or equal to 75% in all 300+ level courses will graduate with honours for their B.P.H.E./B.KIN. degree.